rdkcentral/rdk-halif-test-device_settings/docs/pages/dsVideoDevice/ds-video-device_L3_TestProcedure.md

 Yes (This will be automated later).

+## **Test Setup:**
+This test validates the functionality of setting and getting the Frame Refresh Rate (FRF) mode on the video device.
+The test checks whether the display refresh rate correctly adjusts according to the video stream's frame rate.

+- **Test Stream Frame Rates**: The following frame rates will be tested:
+  - 23.98, 24, 25, 29.97, 30, 50, 59.94, 60
+- **Expected Display Modes**: Corresponding to the frame rates, the expected display modes are:
+  - 3840x2160px48, 3840x2160px50, 3840x2160px60

 #### Acceptance Criteria - test04

-Verify the video playback with FRF mode enabled/disabled for all supported video device for **Stream #1**.
+Verify the video playback with FRF mode enabled/disabled for all available video device for designated video streams.

 #### Expected Results - test04

-The test evaluates the effect of FRF mode on video playback.
-The user should notice a clear difference in video output when FRF is toggled between Enable and Disable.
+The expected display modes should correspond to the predefined list for each stream's frame rate:
+  - 3840x2160px48 for 23.98, 24
+  - 3840x2160px50 for 25, 50
+  - 3840x2160px60 for 29.97, 30, 59.94, 60

 #### Test Steps - test04